centreon/centreon-documentation/en/releases/centreon-commercial-extensions.md

 mecanism (license on the map server) is maintained.

-Anyway, if you want to perfectly finish your migration, you may ask the support team to generate a new Centreon Map license for your Central server and upload :

-  - Administration > Extensions > Manager
+Anyway, if you want to perfectly finish your migration, you may ask the support team to generate a new Centreon Map license for your Central server and upload at `Administration > Extensions > Manager`

 ## Centreon BAM